Stress and Depression Shorten Telomeres, Life Expectancy

 Even those with a past depression, even after recovery, had shorter telomere lengths compared to the healthy controls with no depression history.

 Other studies have linked toxins and other disease factors with telomere length, and studies have related tough childhoods with increased depression.
-In this article we showed how pesticide exposure decreases telomere length.
+In another article, we showed how pesticide exposure decreases telomere length.

 The science is pulling together the relevant facts showing that our future relates directly to not only how we treat our bodies, but how we treat each other.
 An unstable family environment with stress and violence leaves an indelible mark upon the children of that family – not just emotionally, but relating to their future physical well-being.